 I work as a software release engineer and write fiction in my spare time.
 I have maintained a blog about writing and technology since 1998.
 I’ve done such diverse jobs as being an assistant cameraman for indie films, building munitions for the Air Force and testing multi-function printers for HP.

 I try and post at least twice a week, sometimes more often.
 Topics range from my thoughts on Science Fiction, writing, using Linux and model building, with a bit of my personal life tossed in for good measure.

 I live in beautiful Boise, Idaho with my wife Laurie, our two sons and a dog.

 My favorite genres are Science Fiction and Mystery.
-I also read non-fiction science books and books on writing.
+I also read non-fiction science books, Military History and books on writing.